Live concerts, a meteor shower, perfect days for outdoor adventures… August in Catalonia never gets boring!

 If you’re up for a diving adventure, Catalonia is home to some of the best diving spots in the Mediterranean.
 An example is the famous Medes Islands, where you can spot giant groupers and red coral.

-On the Catalan coast, you’ll often find excellent visibility and relatively good water temperatures, and you’ll discover thriving marine lifeunderwater tunnels and caves, and wrecks with a lot of history.
+On the Catalan coast, you’ll often find excellent visibility and relatively good water temperatures, and you’ll discover thriving marine life, underwater tunnels and caves, and wrecks with a lot of history.

-If you want to discover more diving spots nearby Barcelona, check out this guide.
+If you want to discover more diving spots near Barcelona, check out this guide.
 If you’re spending your holidays in the Costa Brava and would like to go for a dive, we’ve also written a guide covering the top spots in the area.

 Have dinner under the stars